 What can be confused for Critical Mischief’s voice being drowned out by the dominant sample is in fact an infusion between the two.
 Looping vocals are stuck in a perpetual state of elation and beauty, traits Critical Mischief withdraws and deposits into his lyrics to scab over the wounds of winters gone by.

 To reminisce on those wounds is to learn from them and serve the greater notion of knowing yourself.
-He raps “I know what it’s like living in a drought / Emotions playing cat and mouse” to exemplify the necessary growth.
+They rap “I know what it’s like living in a drought / Emotions playing cat and mouse” to exemplify the necessary growth.
 It is never clear whether the song is about breaking cycles or simply accepting the fact that we are at their mercy.
 Those first words “Something inside of me keeps repeating” are not sung with regret but with a freedom.
 Just as we, as music fans, find joy in a looped sample perhaps there is joy to be found in entering a colder season, this time with increased preparedness to, as Critical Mischief says, “Stitch ripped seams.”
 However, when I consider the title of the song, a demand to be lifted, a request, it resonates with my inner, perhaps unachievable, desire for this winter to not be as cold as the last.

 From Critical Mischief